 It was quite a journey to get to the festival.

 After having spent the whole day of September 22nd sight-seeing in Kyoto, I took a nearly 3 hour bullet train ride from Osaka to Hiroshima.
-For travellers out there, do take note that you cannot ride the bullet train from Kyoto to Hiroshima on your JR Pass.
+For travelers out there, do take note that you cannot ride the bullet train from Kyoto to Hiroshima on your JR West Pass, you can only do so if you hold a JR National Rail Pass.
 You have to take the local rapid train service from Kyoto to Shin-Osaka.
 You are able to take ANY of the bullet trains from Shin-Osaka to Hiroshima Station.

 View this post on Instagram